ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

 .. [#hmm3] The model of :numref:`hmmfig2` (a) is a memoryless process and thus
            is a degenerate case of a Markov model.

+.. [#hmm4] The urn and ball model was introduced by Jack Ferguson, and his
+           colleagues, in lectures on HMM theory.

+.. [#hmm5] The material in this section and in Section III is based on the ideas
+           presented by Jack Ferguson of IDA in lectures at Bell Laboratories

 .. rubric:: References